<?xml version="1.0" encoding="utf-8"?>

-• Basic units of interaction in digital interfaces
+• Basic building block of digital interfaces.

-• Include buttons, inputs, sliders, checkboxes, etc.
+• Includes buttons, inputs, icons, sliders, etc.

 Recommended resources